 Apple has released an SKAdNetwork Profile that you can install on your test device to reduce the postback timers from 24-48 hours to 5-10 minutes.
 This is very useful for debugging purposes.
 You can download it from your Apple developer account here:

 Now, an important point worth highlighting is that SKAdNetwork has been supported since iOS 11.3, but support for redownloads has only been added in iOS 14 in Version 2.0.
 So if you’re testing a device with iOS 13, the postback will only be sent following the first install of the advertiser app.

 To summarize, here are some troubleshooting tips that may be useful to save you some debugging time:

-- Make sure that the loadProduct parameters are exactly what you’ve generated and signed in the Ad Server, since it can easily break if any of the parameters changed on their way.
+- Ensure that the loadProduct parameters are exactly what you’ve generated and signed in the Ad Server, since it can easily break if any of the parameters changed on their way.
 A good test would be to log the parameters just before displaying the ad and simulate Apple’s validation logic using your public key.

 Any questions or other recommendations?
 Send us feedback in our MAP Slack group, and we’ll update this post with new learnings!

 Looks a bit daunting?
 Don’t worry!
 If you’re an advertiser, then it’s our job as an MMP to provide you a full solution using a simple SDK upgrade.
 Click here to schedule a call with our product team.